 4. Catch Some Big Ones on a Fishing Charter

 Considering you need real strength to reel in wahoo, mahimahi, giant trevally and tuna, almost all fishing charters in Ha’apai just have adult clientele (or, families tend to hire the whole boat to themselves).
 A fishing charter is an epic way to get out on the water, see the islands and engage in an exciting sport!
-Whether you’re a newbie or an experienced angler, the Sandy Beach Resort and Matafonua Lodge have the expertise and the equipment for trolling for bluewater fish or popping for giant trevally above the reefs.
-Alternatively, your local host at the Captain Cook Hideaway on Uolevu Island offers fishing trips to share the local way of life.
+Whether you’re a newbie or an experienced angler, Sea Change Eco Retreat has the expertise and the equipment for an epic morning out on the water with specialised fishing packages available in the months leading up to the whale season (May and June).

 5. Try the National Drink, Kava